TiffyB/Tic-Tac-Toe-with-Sockets/README.md

 ### Start up:
 - On the command line, perform the following from the project’s root directory:
 	- “mysql.server start” (starts mysql server)
-    - “mysql -u root < database/schema.sql” (creates database "tictactoe" under user “root” with no password)
+    - “mysql -u root < database-mysql/schema.sql” (creates database "tictactoe" under user “root” with no password)
     - “npm install” (installs node module dependencies)
-	- "npm run react-dev"
+	- "npm run react-dev" (use separate tab)
-	- "npm run server-dev"
+	- "npm run server-dev" (use separate tab)
 	- In the browser, navigate to “localhost:3000”.
 A second player can join at "localhost:3000".

 ## My Solution: